needle-mirror/com.unity.visualscripting/Documentation~/vs-interface-overview.md

 |__Full Screen__ | When selected, if you've docked your Graph window in the Unity Editor, Visual Scripting maximizes your Graph window to take up the entire Unity Editor window. |

 You can change some Graph toolbar settings from your preferences for Visual Scripting, or change how these settings behave.
 For example, you can control how fast the Graph Editor zooms in and out when setting your zoom level.
-For more information, see [Configuring your preferences](vs-set-preferences.md).
+For more information, see [Configuring your Visual Scripting preferences](vs-set-preferences.md).

 ## The Graph Inspector